-1. INTRODUCTION
+1. Introduction

 Air pollution from ships has been at the center stage of discussion by the world shipping community at least during the last decade.
 Looking at developments at the International Maritime Organization (IMO) level, thus far progress as regards air pollution from ships has been mixed and rather slow.
-On the positive side, in November 2008 the Marine Environment Protection Committee (MEPC) of the IMO unanimously adopted amendments to the MARPOL Annex VI regulations that deal with SOx and NOx emissions.
-On the other hand, $CO_2$ is the most prevalent of greenhouse gases (GHGs) that are responsible for climate change, but there are currently no regulations regarding $CO_2$ emissions.
-Shipping has thus far escaped being included in the Kyoto global emissions reduction target for $CO_2$ and other GHGs.
-But it is clear that the time of non-regulation is rapidly approaching its end, and measures to curb future $CO_2$ growth are being sought with a high sense of urgency.
+On the positive side, in November 2008, the Marine Environment Protection Committee (MEPC) of the IMO unanimously adopted amendments to the MARPOL Annex VI regulations that deal with sulfur oxide (SO_x) and nitrogen oxide (NO_x) emissions.
+On the other hand, carbon dioxide (CO_2) is the most prevalent of Greenhouse Gases (GHGs) that are responsible for climate change, but there are currently no regulations regarding CO_2 emissions.
+Shipping has thus far escaped being included in the Kyoto global emissions reduction target for CO_2 and other GHGs.
+But it is clear that the time of non-regulation is rapidly approaching its end, and measures to curb future CO_2 growth are being sought with a high sense of urgency.
+At the IMO, two groups of measures are being currently discussed.
+The first relates to the so-called Energy Efficiency Design Index, an index that aims to assess a ship's energy efficiency.
+The second relates to market-based measures for GHGs.
+A full discussion of either set of measures is beyond the scope of this article, we note however that both relate to the ship and not to the overall supply chain.